 If you have stiffness, swelling, pain, or decreased mobility in your joints, you may be one of the 53 million adults in the United States who suffers from arthritis.
-Depending on the type and extent of the condition, you may need custom orthotics, shoe fittings, physical therapy to restore balance, or prescriptions to prevent permanent joint damage.
+Depending on the type and extent of the condition, you may need custom orthotics, heel pads, shoe fittings, physical therapy to restore balance, or prescriptions to prevent permanent joint damage.

 Wearing tight or pointed shoes can force your big toe out of alignment and cause bunions.
 These bony bumps form on the joint at the base of the big toe and can be very painful.
-Lifestyle changes, such as wearing wider shoes, using orthotics to straighten the toe, and splinting the big toe may be enough to correct the problem.
+Lifestyle changes, such as wearing wider shoes, using orthotics to straighten the toe, and splinting the big toe, may be enough to correct the problem.
 In extreme cases, our team may suggest foot surgery to realign the toes and remove the growth.